DavidOgalo/Backend-Infrastructure-Toolkit/components/config-management/configuration-manager/README.md

 ## System Design & Architecture

-For a comprehensive overview of the system architecture, design rationale, and integration points, see [system_design.md](./system_design.md).
+For a comprehensive overview of the system architecture, design rationale, and integration points, see [System Design Document](./system_design.md).

 ## Overview